Gluten is delicious…especially when it creates the perfect chewy sourdough focaccia bread slathered in olive oil, olives, and fresh rosemary.

 - Give the dough a fold (watch the video for how to do that) and flip over.
 Wipe the mixing bowl and grease with olive oil and place the dough back in it.
 Cover with parchment paper and place in a warm spot in your kitchen to ferment for 6-8 hours.
 The timing doesn't have to be exact.
 The longer you ferment it, the more flavor develops.
 You just want it to have doubled in size and be nice and puffy.

 - Line a sheet pan with parchment paper and grease with olive oil.
 Place the dough on the sheet pan and gently stretch with your fingers to the size of the sheet pan, being careful not to tear the dough.
 Cover with plastic wrap and proof for about 90 minutes, or until the top is nice and puffy.
 It WON'T double in size, but will be soft on the surface and will spring back a bit when it's ready.
 You can proof the dough on top of the oven (burners off!) with the oven turned on to 350 degrees to create a warm space for it to proof.

 Baking the Dough

-Preheat the oven to 425 degrees.
+- Preheat the oven to 425 degrees.
 When it's proofed, remove the plastic wrap and drizzle olive oil on the surface and coat the top evenly with olive oil spreading gently with your hands.
 Gently make indentions with your fingers on the top of the dough.
-Sprinkle with chopped fresh rosemary and additional sea salt (salt is optional).
+Sprinkle the olives, chopped fresh rosemary over the top, and additional sea salt (salt is optional).